 However trying it is for foresters, prolonged inattention is harder on the forest.
 Neighborhood tree activist Steve Later moved to Ravenswood three years ago.
 "One of the most appealing aspects of the neighborhood was its large silver maples," Later says.
 "I could see a lot of neglect though—dead wood and rotten limbs.
-Here was something that took 50 or 60 years to come about, and it was being threatened by 3 or 4 years of neglect.
+Here was something that took 50 or 60 years to come about, and it was being threatened by three or four years of neglect.
 If these trees were to be lost, a lot of the character of the neighborhood would be lost."

 The situation is scarcely better at the Chicago Park District, whose parks have been losing trees at a rate of roughly 1,500 a year for a couple of decades.
 "The district's budget for landscaping is not enough to keep up with the yearly losses," frets Erma Tranter of Friends of the Parks, "let alone replace what's been lost in the past.
 In a system as historically significant as ours, that's crucial."

 Trimming and disease control have lagged too.
 Without capable and timely care by public agencies, most of Chicago's public trees are abandoned to the not always tender mercies of adjacent property owners.
 And as Steve Bylina points out, "We have to be cognizant that in an urban setting not everyone shares the same love of trees on a parkway."
 People don't like to rake leaves, or the leaves spoil the look of their lawns, or they have no lawns because trees block the sun, or they worry that limbs will fall through the roof and land on Grandma.
 Everybody knows that muggers hide behind trees, probably in them as well—you never know these days.
-People even complain—Streets and San swears it's true—because leaves fall on their cars.
+People even call in to complain—Streets and San swears it's true—because leaves fall on their cars.

-There are parts of the southwest side where you can drive blocks at a time--hell, miles--and see scarcely a tree on the street.
+There are parts of the southwest side where you can drive blocks at a time—hell, miles—and see scarcely a tree on the street.
 They have been banished to preserve the sanctity of the sewer pipe.
 People say—and thus other people believe—that tree roots penetrate sewer connectors in their lust for water, clogging them; pretty soon you're calling the Roto-Rooter man as often as you floss your teeth.
 Bylina tries to tell them that tree roots will only enter a pipe that's already been damaged because it was put in wrong or because the ground settled or because some truck ran over it, but prejudice is immune to correction.
 "They'll point to the pipe," Bylina says, "and say, 'The tree did it.'"

 Bylina says that there's no point planting a tree in front of a house whose owner doesn't want one.
 Big trees get girdled and die when people slice through the vital water-conducting tissues of the outer trunk; small trees are simply uprooted or battered to death by "accidental" bumps from lawn mowers.
 Such attacks differ from the vandalism inflicted on trees by kids in being premeditated arboricide.
 (Chicago does have a tree-protection ordinance, but while killing a city tree is more serious than stealing a library book, it is hardly a crime that will bring the cops to the scene with sirens wailing.)